-We evaluate the method on the MNIST dataset [17], consisting of 60,000 binary images of handwritten digits for training and 10,000 for testing with a resolution of 28×28 pixels, and on CT scans with a resolution of $512 \times 512 \times 145$ voxels.
-The CT scans were acquired for radiation therapy of patients with head and neck tumors.
-The figure on the right shows one cross sectional slice with segmentations of three structures of risk: left parotid (red), right parotid (blue), and brainstem (green).
-The segmentation of these structures during treatment planning is of high clinical importance to ensure that they obtain a low radiation dose.
-We extract image patches from the left and right parotid glands, the brainstem and the surrounding background.
-We aim to classify patches into these four groups, where the outcome can readily serve in segmentation algorithms.
+Figure 8: Cross sectional head and neck slice.
+Overlaid are the perimeters of left parotid (green), right parotid (blue), and brainstem (green).

+tract image patches from the left and right parotid glands, the brainstem and the surrounding region.
+We are interested in classifying patches into these four groups, where the outcome can readily serve in segmentation algorithms.
 We work with patches of size $7 \times 7 \times 3$ to reflect the physical resolution of the data which is $0.98 \times 0.98 \times 2.5$ mm3.
 This results in roughly 150,000 patches extracted from three scans.
-80,000 patches are used for training and the remaining ones for testing.
-We set m = 5000 and $\sigma = 5$ in this experiment.
-We embed the images into 100 dimensional space with Laplacian eigenmaps.
-Figure 3 reports classification results over 20 repetitions for several landmark selection schemes across different numbers of landmarks k, as well as the Bhattacharyya based graph construction.
-The results suggest that the K-means++ seeding outperforms the uniform initialization and K-means++ cannot further improve the initialization.
-Moreover, we observe a significant improvement in classification performance for approximate DPP sampling compared to K-Means++ seeding.
-Finally, the Bhattacharyya based graph construction further improves the results.
+80,000 patches are used for training and the remaining ones We extract landmarks from the trainfor testing. ing patches $(m = 5000, \sigma = 5)$ and embed them into 50 dimensional space with Laplacian eigenmaps.
+Fig. 7(b) shows the statistical analysis of the classification performance over 20 repetitions for various numbers of selected landmarks and selection schemes.
+Kmeans++ seeding outperforms uniform sampling.
+Kmeans clearly improves the uniform initialization.
+Kmeans++ shows a similar performance to the initial seeding.
+Similar to the experiments for MNIST, the efficient DPP approximation leads to significantly better classification results, with an additional gain for the Bhattacharyya based graph construction.
 In addition to the significant improvement, our runtime measurements showed that our unoptimized Matlab code for efficient DPP sampling runs approximately 15% faster than an optimized MEX version of K-means.